 Cons to Using wpDiscuz

-Founded in 2007 and receiving awards since 2011, Disqus has had a long run at being the most popular external WordPress commenting plugin.
+Founded in 2007 and receiving awards since 2011, Disqus is one of the most popular WordPress comment plugins.
 Since it uses internally created APIs, its functionality goes beyond WordPress, and it can be integrated with other systems.

-With this plugin, your visitors can easily log in via social accounts, such as Facebook and Twitter, or create their own Disqus account where they can view their commenting history.
-Users also have the choice to subscribe to email response notifications- in fact, Disqus even offers a premium option that allows them to reply right from their email inboxes.
+The Disqus Conditional Load plugin lets you add Disqus to your site to replace the native WordPress comment system — without compromising your website speed.
+Your visitors can easily log in via social accounts, such as Facebook and Twitter, or create their own Disqus account where they can view their commenting history.
+Users also have the choice to subscribe to email response notifications.

 - Social media and email integrations